-The Storyteller is listed in the 101 Best of the Magazine Markets for 2006-2011, along with an interview with editor Regina Williams.
+The Storyteller is listed in the 101 Best of the Magazine Markets for 2006-2011, along with an interview with editor Regina Riney.
 It is also listed in "The Best of the Magazine Markets for Writers 2009-2011.
-The Storyteller is 72 pages.
+The Storyteller is about 200 pages.
 We accept all genres except children's stories, pornography, erotica, new age, graphic horror, graphic violence, graphic language, nor do we accept anything deemed racial or biased toward any religion, race, or moral preference.
 We acquire First North American Rights only.
 This means that once your story/poem has appeared in print with us, you are free to submit the story/poem elsewhere.
 We do offer reprint rights.

 The Storyteller is unique.
 We are available to answer questions from writers about writing.
 Whether it's how to set up a manuscript, understanding copyright laws or general questions about publishing or writing, we'll try to help in any way we can.
 We also strive to get a reply back to you within one week, two at the most.
 With us, you don't have to wait for months to know if your manuscript has been accepted or not.
 IF you have included a SASE.

 Without one, we will not respond.